codinghaven/LiquidFun-Cocos2dx/README.md

 The `liquid.cpp` file can be found under the `cocos2dx/external/Box2D`

-Creating a project is the same as you would regularly do using `cocos new...`.
+Creating a project is the same as you would regularly do using `cocos new`

 After that you will have an empty project that's ready to go :)